What you need to know:

 Acknowledge that from time to time, juggling between two homes will weigh your child down.
 The child may also face emotional turmoil when a new partner is brought into the picture by either you or your former husband.
 Deal with your ex-partner in such a way that your children are immune to any possible future fall-outs and, or disputes between the two of you.

 To begin with, try to discern the right time to open up, calmly, about your separation from your partner.
-Munyua says that you should emphasise that the decision to stop living together was mutual.
+Munyua says you should emphasise that the decision to stop living together was mutual.
 By putting the child first, you save them from the divorce fallouts that are characterised by custody battles and division of matrimonial property.

 According to mental health specialist Dr. Kristen Fuller, it will be important for you to maintain the schedule your kids were used to even after your divorce.
 “Maintain the same schedule for meals, playtime, and after-school activities as much as possible.
 Keep a daily and weekly routine, set boundaries, and practice a discipline and reward system.
 This will help in keeping the children focused and out of trouble,” she says.